-All of us are aware of the fact that competitive exams are the deciding factor if we want to enroll ourselves in a prestigious degree college with a course of our choice and preference.
+All of us are aware of the fact that board exams and competitive exams are the deciding factors if we want to enroll ourselves in a prestigious degree college with a course of our choice and preference.
 But at the same time scoring well in the 12th-grade board exam is equally important, considering that the scores are going to stay with these students forever and also because most of the prestigious colleges set their cut-off marks on the basis of 12th boards.
 Preparing for both exams simultaneously makes the entire year of 12th grade one of the most stressful phases of a student’s life.
 Balancing both the board exams and the competitive exams can be a challenging task as this is amplified by the thought of planning a decent career.

 Here are some pro tips on how you can ace both the exams:

 1.Make a proper timetable:

 In the starting, it seems easy to say to make a timetable but it is as difficult to follow it.
 Every student needs to follow the set routine and revision plan accordingly because planning beforehand is the ultimate key to success.
 One should not make a hypothetical timetable instead it should be practical and easy to follow.
 It is strictly not advisable to make drastic changes in the pre-existing timetable all of sudden at this hour as

 To check their preparation levels students are advised to take regular mock tests which will help them in identifying the weak areas and focus level.
 The structure of both boards and competitive exams are way different, with Boards following a traditional pattern of writing, while entrance exams demand the strategy of Multiple-Choice Questions.
 Regular practice will allow you to identify the basic and higher-level questions of a particular topic and subject overall with proper analytical reasoning.